alex-vyverman/camilladsp_streamdeck/README.md

 ### Configuration Switching
 - Press any configured button to instantly switch CamillaDSP to that configuration
-- Perfect for switching between different audio profiles (music, movies, gaming, etc.)
+- Perfect for switching between different audio profiles (music, movies, gaming, etc.), headphones and different sets of speakers

 ### Volume Control
 - **Rotate**: Adjust main volume in 1dB increments